HomeAssignment2025/DSL_Jenkins_CICD/README.md

 Jenkins with Docker and Job DSL Plugin
 Docker Hub credentials in Jenkins (ID: dockerhub-creds) docker, kubectl, jq, curl installed

+🛡️ Security Features
+- Non-root containers with security contexts
+- Network policies for pod-to-pod communication
+- RBAC with minimal required permissions
+- Resource quotas and limits
+- Health checks and monitoring
+- ConfigMaps and Secrets for configuration management

+⚠️ Important: Docker socket access is disabled by default for security.
+See SECURITY.md for details.

 📦 Optional: Terraform
 A terraform/ folder is prepared for possible future automation of: